tomerm/MLClassification/README.md

 https://conda.io/docs/user-guide/tasks/manage-environments.html

+After creating the new environment, few mashin learning libraries should be installed.

-5.	**Install Deep Learning Libraries (TensorFlow & Keras)**
+5.	**Install Mashin Learning Libraries**

-TensorFlow is a tool for machine learning.
-While it contains a wide range of functionality, TensorFlow is mainly designed for deep neural network models.
+**TensorFlow** is a tool for machine learning.
+While it contains a wide range of functionality, TensorFlow is mainly designed for deep neural network models ("deep learning").

-For installing TensorFlow, open Anaconda Prompt to type the following commands.
+For installing TensorFlow, open Terminal to type the following commands.
 To install the CPU-only version of TensorFlow:

 `pip install --ignore-installed --upgrade tensorflow`